chain4travel/camino-messenger-plugin-example-spring-boot/README.md

   - You can find the protobuf Java library on [Maven Central](https://search.maven.org/artifact/com.google.protobuf/protobuf-java/24.0/jar).

 Ensure all these dependencies are correctly set up and configured before attempting to build and run the project.

+## Usage

+- **mvn package**
+  - After setting up Maven, the next step is to package the project.
+This step compiles the source code, runs the tests, and packages the compiled code into a JAR file.
+  - Use the command `mvn package` to execute this step.
+This command creates a JAR file in the `target/` directory, which will be used in the following steps.

+- **Run the Packaged JAR**
+  - Once the JAR file is created, you can run the project using the Java command.
+  - Use the following command to run the packaged application: `java -jar target/cmb-plugin-0.0.1-SNAPSHOT.jar`.